MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 **Additional changes**:

-- Remove the "Congratulations!" page and "What's new in Azure Information Protection" page for first-time use.

-- For the scanner:
+- For the Azure Information Protection scanner:

     - The *ScanMode* parameter from [Set-AIPScannerRepository](/powershell/module/azureinformationprotection/Set-AIPScannerRepository) and [Set-AIPScannerConfiguration](/powershell/module/azureinformationprotection/Set-AIPScannerConfiguration) is renamed to **Enforce**, with values of Off and On.

     - To use a default label, you no longer need to configure a default label as a policy setting.
 Instead, just specify this default label with the repository configuration.

+- Remove the "Congratulations!" page and "What's new in Azure Information Protection" page for first-time use.

 ## Version 1.26.6.0